 Experiences: Boutique Bike Tour in ThailandSooner or later, every traveler ends up in Thailand.
 It’s such a common trope that we developed a personality test based on what experiences people have in Thailand.
 There’s one sort of person who looks for the cheapest street food on Koh San Road so they can save enough money to collect ping pong balls in Pattaya.
 There’s another who drops big bucks to be surrounded by the latest western comforts and feel like they’ve never really left home.
 However, the really cool people take a locally guided boutique bike tour for two hundred miles down the Thai coast.
 I mean, if you find people like this, you should sign up for their blog or something

 Cruising the Coast to SamuiWe didn’t start our Thai adventures on Koh San Road, but rather at the Bangkok Conrad.
 Sure, that probably says something about us, but we got a smoking deal since I was a Concierge for Hilton and used my employee discount.
 We were expecting value-priced luxury, but everything felt so….
 Western.
 That all changed when our guide met us in the lobby for four days of cycling Thailand.
 We immediately saw ‘the real Thailand,’ or at least places most tourists don’t.
 We ate curried crab at oceanfront shacks that was better than anything we found in the city, and had the sweetest fresh fruit you could imagine from roadside stands.
 Instead of the chaos of the capital, we watched the countryside roll at 14 miles per hour.
 The key was the boutique bike tour.
-Koh Tao, he was getting to know us.
+From the moment our guide, Tic, met us at our hotel to when he dropped us at the ferry to Koh Tao, he was getting to know us.
 What food did we like to eat?
 How fast do we bike?
 What were we interested in seeing.
 He created a fully customized tour based on what we wanted to experience.
 We learned more and did more during our four days on a boutique tour with Tic than we could have done in four weeks of booking day trips from vendors on Koh San Road.

 Guidance and Innovation – Boutique Ayurveda in Sri LankaSri Lanka is a fantastic country with a rich history that’s always intertwined but slightly different from India.
 It’s home to the largest species of Asian elephants, 2000 years of Ayurvedic history, and the ancient fortress Sigiriya Rock which is often called the 8th wonder of the world.
 Sri Lanka keeps topping lists as an up-and-coming travel destination with its beautiful natural parks, well-preserved antiquity sites, and oceanfront resorts.
 With everything Sri Lanka offers, you might ask yourself why it isn’t already a well-established tourist destination.
 The 25 year-long civil war only ended in 2009, and a devastating tsunami on Christmas day in 2004 wiped out much of the tourist infrastructure.
 There’s a decent train system, but it’s not connected to the international airport, and the traffic feels like a scene from Death Race 2000.
 That’s why we chose to book a boutique Ayurvedic resort in Sri Lanka.